lucafrance/luca-decimal/README.md

 ```

 If used, the indexing logic in *2 Areas*, *3 Resources* is different than the one in *1 Projects*.
-In *1 Projects* the index sorts the folders by creation date, in *2 Areas*, *3 Resources* you define the order which makes the most sense to you.
+- In *1 Projects* the index sorts the folders by creation date.
+- In *2 Areas*, *3 Resources* you define the order which makes the most sense to you.

 ## Folder structure in *4 Archive*

 There is no naming restriction in *4 Archive*.
-When archiving a folder, you might decide to remove the index to avoid confusion.
+When archiving a folder, consider removing the index to avoid confusion.

-E.g. project *117 Lorem Ipsum* is complete, you rename it to *Lorem Ipsum* and move it  to archive.
+E.g. project *117 Lorem Ipsum* is complete, you rename it to *Lorem Ipsum* and move it  to *4 Archive*.

 Before:
 ```